TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 5/2 Kings 5.24.md

 ---

-And when he came to the hill, he took them from their hand, and bestowed them in the house; and he let the men go, and they departed.
+When he came to the hill, he took them from their hand, and stored them in the house.
+Then he let the men go, and they departed.